ceramicskate0/AddReferenceDotRedTeam/README.md

 Also this is SUPER EARLY STAGE right now!
 Its barley tested.
 This means im taking input on design and such also.

+Additionally, there is a more complete repo I have found at https://github.com/cobbr/SharpSploit which has much the same goals with a little diffrent implimentation.
+If this repo doesnt have what you need (and lets be honest it doesnt have much (NDA's)) I would look at SharpSploit.

 <img src="https://github.com/ceramicskate0/AddReferenceDotRedTeam/blob/master/Logo.PNG" width="350" height="300">

 # Summary and Why: